andrewjameslee1988/Elk-Stack-Project/README.md

 	Filebeat/Metricbeat were installed on: ELK, Web1, Web2
 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
 Filebeat: collects system events such as login/logout of the system.
-This can be   used to look for access attempts to your system.
+This can be used to look for access attempts or changes to your system that were unwanted.
-EXAMPLE: Images/FileBeat_Login_Info.png
+EXAMPLE: (Diagrams/FileBeat syslog.png.png)

 Metiricbeat: collects information such as hardware usage.
 For instance memory/cpu usage statistics which can be used to look for unusual system behavior.
-EXAMPLE: Images/MetricBeat_System_Info.png
+EXAMPLE: (Diagrams/MetricBeat syslog.png.png)

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: